lino-framework/cg/docs/directives/sw.rst

   Copyright holder

-    The **copyright holder** of a :term:`software product` is the juridical person who wrote the :term:`source files <source file>` and published them under a given licence.
-Modified or unmodified copies of the :term:`source files <source file>` may be published only with permission of the :term:`copyright holder`.
+    The **copyright holder** of a :term:`software product` is the legal or physical person who wrote the :term:`source files <source file>` and published them.
+Modified or unmodified copies of the :term:`source files
+    <source file>` may be used only with permission of the :term:`copyright
+    holder` who usually specifies a *license* that regulates how his work may be used.

   Proprietary license